 A third workout was with the Tuesday Night Track group in which we ran a total of four miles on the Poudre Trail, with two half-mile intervals at half-marathon race pace.
 I ran with a guy named Jim and was pleased to observe afterwards that “that was encouraging; 7:20/mile felt pretty easy!”

 Per plan, I went up the first big hills at a comfortable pace.
-My friend Chris holding a sign saying “1:40” because he was the official pacer for that time goal even got a 15-20 second gap on me before the top of Monster Mountain, but at least I was not in the red.
+My friend Chris—who was holding a sign saying “1:40” because he was the official pacer for that time goal—even got a 15-20 second gap on me before the top of Monster Mountain.
+At least I was not in the red.

 I quickly caught and passed the 1:40 group on the subsequent downhill.
 This resulted in my quickest mile split of the race: 6:48/mile.
 Maybe I could have and/or should have pushed slightly harder, but was running conservatively and was still in front of the 1:40-ers.